gaius-gracchus/KiwiFarmer/README.rst

 TODO
 ----

-* make function and class input keyword arguments make more sense and be more consistent

 * add additional user fields for user blurb and location

 * expand unit tests

   * verify correctness of functions

-  * test opening and inserting into SQL tables

 * expand instructions and info of docs